 Information regarding the School District's major funds begins on page 14.
 These funds are accounted for using the modified accrual basis of accounting.
-All governmental funds had total revenues of \$6,541,465 to offset expenditures of \$6,459,779.
-The net change in fund balance for the year was most significant in the permanent improvement fund, which increased \$74,598.
-This was mostly due to a reduction in major building improvements, which reduced expenditures in the fund.
+All governmental funds had total revenues of \$6,977,892 to offset expenditures of \$6,453,803.
+The net change in fund balance for the year was most significant in the General fund, which increased \$734,162.
+This was mostly due to the collections on property taxes and the tuition from open enrollment which increased revenue in the fund.
 As one can see from the Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds, grants and entitlements and property taxes are the School District's largest revenue sources.
-They account for 53 and 38 percent of total governmental revenue, respectively, and are a great source of financial support for the students of the Western Reserve Local School District.
+They account for 48 and 39 percent of total governmental revenue, respectively, and are a great source of financial support for the students of the Western Reserve Local School District.